silverstripe/cwp/docs/en/developer.md

 be rendered using the same template when exporting the page to PDF.

-You can override the template specifically for the PDF by creating a new template in your theme and suffix it with `_downloadpdf` in the file name.
-For example, to override the generic `Page` template and add something that only shows in the exported PDF, you would create a file called `Page_downloadpdf.ss` in your theme's template/Layout folder.
+You can override the template specifically for the PDF by creating a new template in your theme and suffix it with `_pdf` in the file name.
+For example, to override the generic `Page` template and add something that only shows in the exported PDF, you would create a file called `Page_pdf.ss` in your theme's template/Layout folder.

+To customise the footer of the PDF, you can modify the `Page_pdffooter.ss` template in your theme.

 ### Customising parameters to wkhtmltopdf